Sea Kayaking 113, Open Water Training Camp

 Tuition: $446 (includes handouts and free use of dry suit, booties, and scull cap)

-Kayak Rental: $35.00 plus tax, delivered to the lesson.
-Make Rental Reservation (Includes kayak, spray-skirt, PFD, bilge pump, paddle float, and paddle)
+Kayak Rental: $45.00/day plus tax, delivered to the lesson.
+Make Kayak Rental Reservation (Includes: Brit style sea kayak w/skeg, paddle, spray-skirt, PFD, bilge pump, and paddle-float)

 Tent Rental: $15 trip